Sheriff Who Inspired Walking Tall Movies Implicated In Wife’s 1967 Murder

 Authorities in Tennessee announced on Friday, Aug.
-29 at a news conference that fresh evidence points to Pusser, a former county sheriff whose life inspired the iconic movie Walking Tall, as the likely culprit in the death of his 35-year-old wife, Pauline Mullins Pusser.
+29 at a news conference that fresh evidence points to Pusser, a former county sheriff whose life inspired the iconic movie Walking Tall and its sequels, as the likely culprit in the death of his 35-year-old wife, Pauline Mullins Pusser.

 Officials said that, were he alive, there would be probable cause to charge him.